Kamla Nehru Institute of Technology: Campus facilities and amenities

 KNIT has a 100-acre campus with different blocks allotted for various academic activities which include co-curricular and extra co-curricular activities.
 Apart from hostels, KNIT has admin blocks, a CSA(Council of student activities) hall, KNIT grounds, Academic block, various engineering labs like Fluid mechanics lab, Research and development lab, Microprocessor lab and Workshops which consist of various shops like welding, foundry, carpentry, etc. that are generally included in engineering syllabuses across the country.
 Many of the labs like networking, Java and various CSED (Computer science and Engineering Department labs) are located in academic blocks.

 The institute maintains a health center equipped with an ambulance to provide primary health care facilities to its students and staff under a fulltime medical officer and pharmacists.
-However, cases requiring specialized treatment are referred to the District Hospital, Sultanpur.
+However, cases requiring specialised treatment are referred to the District Hospital, Sultanpur.